Zion National ParkPhoto by Shelly S.

 • Two-way radios for group communication

-By planning thoroughly and respecting both the natural environment and other visitors, your Zion camping experience will create lasting memories.
-Whether you're sleeping beneath towering canyon walls at Watchman, enjoying the cool high-elevation climate at Lava Point, or stargazing from a free BLM site, camping provides an immersive way to experience the wonder of Zion National Park.
+By planning thoroughly and respecting both the natural environment and other visitors, your Zion camping trip will create lasting memories.
+Whether you're sleeping beneath towering canyon walls at Watchman Campground, enjoying the cool high-elevation air at Lava Point Campground, or spending a night under wide-open skies at a free BLM dispersed site near Zion, camping provides an immersive way to experience the depth of Zion National Park.